Hope in the Mountains, Inc. is a community-based project with services located in The Hope Center at 410 W. Main Street in Sophia.

-As an organization we purchased and have remodeled our current building facility to accommodate multipurpose classrooms for individual and group trainings, support networks, and a safe place for the community to gather.
-As part of plans we are creating a children’s corner, a room for quiet prayer and meditation, an internet cafe, computer training room, and a reading and sewing room.
+As an organization, we purchased and have remodeled our current building facility to accommodate multipurpose classrooms for individual and group trainings, support networks, and a safe place for the community to gather.
+As part of plans, we are creating a children’s corner, a room for quiet prayer and meditation, an internet cafe, a computer training room, and a reading and sewing room.

 To be an outreach for Jesus Christ in communities where there is need, offering a connection to Christ by offering an environment of hope and practical ways to improve lives.

 Create a gathering place for the community that is safe, welcoming, and positive.